 When it comes to note-taking on the iPad, you must check Goodnotes, Noteshelf, or similar note-taking apps.
 These are great for writing work notes, organizing your schedule, projects, or clients, and writing beautiful personal notes using your favorite typeface.

-Why do people add fonts on iPad or iPhone?
+Why add fonts on iPad or iPhone?

 Most people use custom fonts for different types of notes – for example, they might use a serif typeface for notes on a book they’re reading and a sans serif font for their daily to-do list.

 But let’s be honest, who has time to find new fonts on the internet when you’re handling an intense work schedule?

 There’s no excuse now because…

 I’ll show you how to easily install fonts on your iPad (or iPhone)

 Adding a handwriting font to Goodnotes is a great way to add a personal touch to your notes and journals.
 Plus, there are many free fonts available online so you can constancy add fonts on the iPad or iPhone, for note-taking in Goodnotes (Noteshelf, Notability or similar apps).